Source-Alchemists/AyBorg/_pages/docs/developing-plugins/create-step.md

 ---
 title: Create a step
-description: How develop a workflow step plugin.
+description: AyBorg's `IStepBody` interface is the primary means of extending AyBorg's functionality.
+In this guide, we'll walk through how to create a new plugin (step) using this interface.
-sidebar: developing-flow-steps
+sidebar: developing-plugins
-permalink: "/docs/developing-flow-steps/create-step.html"
+permalink: "/docs/developing-plugins/create-step.html"
 ---

-## Creating a new step plugin for AyBorg: `IStepBody` interface

 AyBorg's `IStepBody` interface is the primary means of extending AyBorg's functionality.
 In this guide, we'll walk through how to create a new plugin (step) using this interface.

-### Prerequisites
+## Prerequisites

 - Familiarity with C# programming language
 - .NET 7+ installed on your machine
 - An IDE (e.g., Visual Studio, JetBrains Rider, or Visual Studio Code)

-### Using the AyBorg.SDK.Common SDK
+## Using the AyBorg.SDK.Common SDK

 In order to develop plugins for AyBorg, you will need to use the `AyBorg.SDK.Common` SDK.
 This SDK provides the necessary interfaces and classes to create plugins.

-### Understanding the IStepBody interface
+## Understanding the IStepBody interface

 The `IStepBody` interface is central to creating a new plugin in AyBorg.
 The interface ensures that your plugin has a `TryRunAsync` method that the AyBorg system can call when it's time to execute your step.
 It also requires that your plugin defines its `Name` and `Ports`.
 Here's the interface structure: